 Department: Social Services

 Associate's Degree with emphasis on healthcare or Bachelor's degree in social services field preferred.
-At least one year psychiatric/chemical dependency experience with good working psychiatric/medical knowledge.
+At least two years psychiatric/chemical dependency experience with good working psychiatric/medical knowledge.

 SKILLS AND KNOWLEDGE:

 Must have excellent assertive communication skills and leadership skills.
 Knowledge and in-depth understanding of CD/psych treatment and discharge planning process.
 Must have good writing and composition skills.
 Must have good understanding of regulatory and fiscal reimbursement and utilization review as a primary component of patient care.
 Must demonstrate strong patient advocacy skills.
 Must be able to organize and prioritize high volume workload.
 Must be able to analyze and utilize data and systems to provide individualized quality treatment in a cost-effective manner.
 Must be able to function with minimal supervision.
 Therapeutic Intervention De-escalation Education required.
 Must have ability to maintain overall good work attitude and interact cooperatively and professionally with other staff members and third party payers to achieve mutually beneficial outcome.
 Must possess basic competency in age/disability/cultural diversity needs of patients served and ability to relate to patients in a manner sensitive to those needs.

 CPR and CPI certified.
 State Certification.